 To track these trees, the Urban Forestry Division uses software for inventorying, planning, and growing our urban canopy.
 Our data aids in informed decision making for urban designs, future developments,and preserving and enhancing our urban forest.
 Through collaboration, we were able to obtain all projects that have come through development review services and building permit since 2018, when our initiative was started.
 From these files we are able to track trees planted on private developments.
 This allows us to count trees on private developments towards our goal and gives us insight into planting trends among developers.
 We feel that our data tracking is unprecedented.

 The aim of this initiative is to plant more trees, but also to build community involvement.
-To find out how you can get involved, take the pledge to plant and reach out to [email protected]
+To find out how you can get involved, take the pledge to plant a tree on your property and reach out to [email protected]